bacalhau-project/docs.bacalhau.org/docs/getting-started/workload-onboarding.md

 ### Step 3 - Build and Push Your Image To a Registry

-If you haven't already, [build your image](https://docs.docker.com/engine/reference/commandline/build/) and [push it](https://docs.docker.com/engine/reference/commandline/push/) to a publicly accessible container registry.
+If you haven't already, you'll need to [build your image](https://docs.docker.com/engine/reference/commandline/build/) and [push it](https://docs.docker.com/engine/reference/commandline/push/) to a publicly accessible container registry.

 :::caution